Coder-Pham/Flutter-App-Build/hacker_news/README.md

 This project is a clone mobile version of Hacker News using API in partnership with Firebase: https://github.com/HackerNews/API

+**SHOULD DO:**
+- Use **Provider** dependency instead of custom-Provider.
+[Provider pub.dev](https://pub.dev/packages/provider)
+- More infomation about how to use Provider widget is on [Flutter Medium](https://medium.com/coding-with-flutter/flutter-global-access-vs-scoped-access-with-provider-8d6b94393bdf)

 ## About design

 The homepage has the similiar layout like in Hacker News webpage, displays each news.
 When click-in story will direct to post and comments.